waltligon/orangefs/doc/pvfs2-faq.md

 directories of small files, security enhancements, and redundancy capabilities.
-As many of these goals conflicted with development for Blue Gene, a second branch of the CVS source tree was created and dubbed
-\"Orange\" and the original branch was dubbed \"Blue.\" PVFS and OrangeFS tracked each other very closely, but represent two different groups of user requirements.
+As many of these goals conflicted with development for Blue Gene, a second branch of the CVS source tree was created and dubbed "Orange" and the original branch was dubbed "Blue."
+PVFS and OrangeFS tracked each other very closely, but represent two different groups of user requirements.

 ### What is OrangeFS?